GaryR96/SUPACPP_Labs/README.md

 ## Some further notes on codespaces:
 - Provided you have a personal github account you should automatically get 60 core-hours of free codespace usage per-month, which should easily be enough for this course.
-    - If you go over your allowance it may be possible to extend it for free by registering a student github account but I haven't been able to verify this for obvious reasons
+    - If you go over your allowance it may be possible to extend it for free by registering a student github account but I haven't been able to verify this for obvious reasons.
 - Related to the point above if you close down the tab your codespace is running in it will continue to run, and use up your allocation, for some time until the instance is automatically suspended.
     - To manually stop a codespace you can click the grey bar on the bottom left and then choose _Stop Current Codespace_:
     ![](./assets/VScode_StopCodespace.png)
     - Alternatively <kbd>shift</kbd>+<kbd>command</kbd>/<kbd>ctrl</kbd>+<kbd>P</kbd> should bring up the command bar and type _Codespaces: Stop Current Codespace_
 - The codespace itself is a virtual machine hosting an Ubuntu 22.04.3 image and a few pre-compiled packages.
 The image is linked to a VScode web-instance which acts as the remote-session host.
     - Part of the setup process also downloads a few useful VScode extensions, if you have any of your own favourites feel free to download them as you normally would, though beware some extensions do not work on the web-version of VScode (dev)
     - Naturally the github extension is also downloaded by default (under source-control in the side-bar).
-You can use this to upload your final code by adding and commiting your code changes and then pushing them to your fork.
+You can use this to upload your final code by adding and committing your code changes and then pushing them to your fork.